-Healthy people live in harmony with most microorganisms that establish themselves on or in (colonize) the body.
+Healthy people live in harmony with most of the microorganisms that establish themselves on or in (colonize) nonsterile parts of the body, such as the skin, nose, mouth, throat, large intestine, and vagina.
 The microorganisms that usually occupy a particular body site are called the resident flora.
 Cells of the resident flora outnumber a person's own cells 10 to 1.
 Microorganisms that colonize people for hours to weeks but do not establish themselves permanently are called transient flora.

 The resident flora at each site includes several different types of microorganisms.
 Some sites are normally colonized by several hundred different types of microorganisms.
-Environmental factors—such as diet, sanitary conditions, air pollution, and hygienic habits—influence what species make up a person’s resident flora.
-If transiently disturbed (for example, by washing or use of antibiotics), the resident flora usually promptly reestablishes itself.
+Environmental factors, such as diet, antibiotic use, sanitary conditions, air pollution, and hygienic habits, influence what species make up a person’s resident flora.
+If temporarily disturbed (for example, by washing the skin or using antibiotics), the resident flora usually promptly reestablishes itself.

 Rather than causing disease, the resident flora often protects the body against disease-causing organisms.
 However, under certain conditions, microorganisms that are part of a person’s resident flora may cause disease.
 Such conditions include